How the velocity estimator works

 The confidence interval is really a best guess at the segment that contains the population mean based on how confident you wish to be.

-The distribution curve shows for a given number of points the estimated chance of delivering them.
-It’s probably my favorite aspect as I like viewing the chances of us to deliver certain amounts of points.
-It would be interesting in a planning session to say that is a 10% risk if we bring in those points.
+The distribution curve shows, for a given number of points, the estimated chance of delivering them.
+It’s probably my favorite aspect as I like viewing the chances of delivering certain amounts of points.
+It would be interesting in a planning session to say there’s a 10% risk if we bring in those points.

 Assumptions